grafolean/grafolean/doc/user-guide.md

 ### Configuring data collection

 Finally, we need to specify which entities (devices) we would like to monitor.
 Select `Monitored entities` in sidebar menu and click `+ Add monitored entity` button.
 Fill the form and click `Submit` button.
 In the list, click on the name of newly added entity.
-Number of `Sensors enabled` should read `0`.
+Number of `Sensors enabled` reads `0` at the start, and we need to change this.
 Click `Settings`, then select appropriate credentials for each of the protocols you wish to use to monitor the entity.
 Selecting a credential will show a list of sensors, allowing us to select them and to customize their polling interval if needed.
 Once the sensors are selected, click `Submit`.
 Number of `Sensors enabled` should now read reflect our choices on previous screen.

 ### Displaying data

 Data is displayed within *dashboards*.
 To see the data, a new dashboard needs to be created (`Dashboards` -> `+ Add dashboard`).
-Dashboards are empty on creation, but we can add *widgets* to them.
+Dashboards are empty when created, but we can add *widgets* to them.
 Currently only *chart* and *latest value* widgets are available.

 Chart widget features a `Path filter` field which shows the paths that match the entered filter.
 Currently this is the only way to investigate which paths are available.
 Copying one of the paths to `Path filter` will select only this path, but you can replace segments of the path (between dots) with either `*` or `?` wildcards which match multiple segments or a single segment respectively.